PhoduCoder/pythoncoding/Python-Notes.md

 Iterators can only go forward

 ====
+Objects are iterable, if these objects has an iter() function that returns an iterator.
+Lists, strings, and tuples, are iterable.

+This also means that you can do a for loop over the iterable objects.

+Every iterator has a next() function that will return the next item.

+====

 So we can add these methods to our own classes and make them iterable